nzcstr/data_project_1/README.md

 Data loaded into PostgreSQL is formated into a Snowflake schema, breaking down the original data structure into multiple relational tables and intermediate tables that support efficient querying and analysis.

->Notice that along this document you will find blocks such as this one to add some more context and the reasoning behind some of the decisions made in this project.
-> Feel free to ignore these notes as these are not required to replicate the workflow.

 ## Current workflow
 - **Data source:** A Kaggle CSV file containing data from thousands of shows on Netflix (see [Netflix Movies and TV Shows(2008-2021)](https://www.kaggle.com/datasets/shivamb/netflix-shows)).
 - **Staging Zone**: Raw data is imported into MongoDB.
 This is a temporary storing solution with a flexible data schema prior to data transformation.